Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 The most likely cause for low water pressure is the need for adjustment of your pressure reducing valve (PRV).
 If you do not know how to make the necessary adjustment, please contact a plumbing professional.
 This is not a service City staff is allowed to perform.

-A locater is available to check-out at the Finance Office or Public Works office at 625 N 5th Street.
-If you are unable to locate it, City staff is available to do so for a fee.
+A locater is available to check-out at the Utility or Public Works office at 625 N 5th Street.
+If you are unable to locate it, City staff is available to do so.

-Please contact the Finance Office to generate a service request.
+Please contact the Utility Office to generate a service request.
 An appointment will be scheduled for the request.

 The City of Spearfish Water Department currently has 3 types of water meters being used in residences and businesses: